 What causes auto-enrollment effects to be different across people?
 Other studies have suggested that the opt-out cost may be heterogeneous across individuals (as in Bernheim et al., 2015) or that it is stochastic and varies over time (as in Carroll et al., 2009 and DellaVigna, 2018).
-While these assumptions are realistic, they are also difficult to discipline empirically.
-I take a more conservative approach and assume that the opt-out cost is the same for all individuals in all periods.
-I show that the estimated model can, nonetheless, fit and explain the differences in behavior across age and income groups.
+While these assumptions are realistic, I show in this section that a significant fraction of the observed heterogeneity in behavior can be generated endogeneously in a model with homogeneous preferences.
+In particular, I show that the estimated model can fit and explain the differences in behavior across age and income groups.